- New: The rising influence of EU's General Data Protection Regulation (GDPR) in interpretation of cybersecurty law in the US and around the world

 WHAT YOU WILL RECEIVE:

-- Electronic Courseware with extensive notes and citations.
+- Printed and Electronic Courseware with extensive notes and citations.

 - Sample policy templates on topics such as e-record retention, BYOD devices, and the use of company-owned, personal-enabled devices.